 The Administering Authority holds personal data about you, in its capacity as a controller, for the proper handling of all matters relating to the Fund, including its administration and management.
 This includes the need to process your data to contact you, to calculate, secure and pay your benefits, for statistical and financial modelling and for reference purposes (for example, when we assess how much money is needed to provide members' and beneficiaries' benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
 Further information about how we use your personal data is provided below.

-The lawful basis for our use of your personal data will usually be that we need to process your personal data to satisfy our legal obligations as the Administering Authority of the Fund.
-However, where that legal basis does not apply then the legal basis for our use of your personal data will be one or more of the following:
+The lawful basis for our use of your personal data will usually be that we need to process your personal data to satisfy our legal obligations as the Administering Authority of the Fund, including, for example, our obligations under the pensions dashboard regulations.
+Where that legal basis does not apply then the legal basis for our use of your personal data will be one or more of the following:

 we need to process your personal data to carry out a task in the public interest or in the exercise of official authority in our capacity as a public body; [and/or]

-[we need to process your personal data for the legitimate interests of administering and managing the Fund and liabilities under it, calculating, securing and paying benefits and performing our obligations and exercising any rights, duties and discretions the Administering Authority has in relation to the Fund][./; and/or]
+[we need to process your personal data for the legitimate interests of administering and managing the Fund and liabilities under it, calculating, securing and paying benefits and performing our obligations and exercising any rights, duties and discretions the Administering Authority has in relation to the Fund][./; [and/or]

 [because we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract].